A Woman's Work: Reclaiming the Radical History of Mothering - Elinor Cleghorn - ★★★.½

 RATING: 3.5 stars.

 In a Nutshell; Not a book about ‘mothering’ but about ‘motherhood’.
 Informative, but slightly dense at times.
-Recommended to those more interested into seeing how pregnancy and midwifery has evolved through the ages.
+Recommended to those more interested into seeing how perceptions about pregnancy, midwifery and the like have evolved through the ages.

-The tagline says this book is ‘Reclaiming the Radical History of Mothering’.
+The tagline says this book is about ‘Reclaiming the Radical History of Mothering’.
 Dictionaries define ‘mothering’ as the activity of caring for and protecting children or other people.
-So I picked this book up assuming it to be a depiction of the evolving perceptions of mothering over the centuries.
-However, the book focusses more on motherhood i.e. the literal act of becoming a mother.
+So I picked this book up assuming it to be a depiction of the evolving perceptions of childcare over the centuries.
+However, the book focuses more on motherhood i.e. the literal act of becoming a mother.
 So it includes pregnancy, labour, and everything else connected to reproduction post-conception.

 Those who want to read a book on the changing perception of women from being reproductive vessels to being individuals with rights (Assuming that we have more rights these days!😑) will find this an informative book, though a bit dry and dense at times.
 But ‘mothering’ is what was promised by the tagline and what I picked the book up for, and the book didn’t give me that. 🤷🏻♀️